We are interested in how the inner ear converts sounds into electrical signals, and how auditory cortex interprets these

 2. Natural behaviours, such as talking to a friend, are rooted in the brain's ability to recognize objects, such as faces and words.
 Impairment of this ability often accompanies severe communication disorders including dyslexia and autism.
 Because the neuronal mechanisms underlying auditory object formation and representation are poorly understood, our progress in treating communication disorders is limited.
 Using advances drawn from scene analysis and object representation problems faced by the visual system, we address the rules of acoustical feature selectivity and invariance, and their biophysical implementation, in auditory cortex of animals with complex vocal communication signals.

-Our research is supported by grants from The Royal British Legion, BBSRC, Network of Excellence Award from Imperial College London, The Wellcome Trust, and The Royal Society and The US Army Research Office.
+Our research is supported by grants from The Royal British Legion, BBSRC, Network of Excellence Award from Imperial College London, The Wellcome Trust, The Royal Society and The US Army Research Office.